pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 You don't need any Cisco Secure Endpoint Account for this challenge, we provide you with and AMP backend simulator located into the **amp_simulator** folder

+Create a working directory into you laptop, then go into it.

+You can download the code from this page in the .zip format by clicking on the green **code** button on the top right, and then select **Download Zip**.

+Next step is to unzip the content of the zip file into your working directory.
+You will be ready to go.

+Or another solution is, if you have a git client into your laptop to use it.
-Create a working directory into you laptop, open a CMD console and go to this directory.
+For this open a CMD console and go to this directory.

 Clone the challenge code from github :